My shopping cart

 RAINBOW BRIDGE JEWELERS showcases a wide variety of unusual jewelry with an emphasis on art from the whimsical to the powerful.
 Rainbow Bridge offers an alternative to the traditional jewelry store.
 Our intriguing selection of stones and materials opens endless possibilities for bold looks at reasonable prices.

 Rainbow Bridge Jewelers is located on Sutter Street, in historic Folsom, California.
 We distinguish ourselves from other jewelry stores by offering a wide variety of unique jewelry.
-From the fanciful, delicate designs by Holly Yashi, to the sculptural glowing glass by DeVeer, to the empowering gypsy jewelry by Tabra and the sophisticated geometric shapes by Tezer, all of which get you compliments whenever you need them.
+From the inimitable works of Jim Kelly, the fanciful, delicate designs by Holly Yashi, to the empowering gypsy jewelry by Tabra and the sparkling detail of Firefly, all of which get you compliments whenever you need them.

 Watch "Rainbow Bridge Jewelers" on YouTube!
 This clip features our artist Jim Kelly, telling the story of how he got into making jewelry for a living and offering some sage advice for younger artists.